-- For at least 180 days but no more than 1 year if you committed your first violation of an out-of-service violation order. - For at least two years but no more than 3 years if you have committed two out-of-service violation orders in a ten-year period. - For at least three years but no more than 5 years if you have committed three or more out-of-service violation orders in a ten-year period.
+[For at least 90 days if you have committed your first violation of an out-of-service order.

+For at least one year if you have committed two violations of an out-of-service order in a tenyear period.

+For at least three years if you have committed three or more violations of an out-of-service order in a ten-year period].

-1.2.5 - Railroad-highway Grade Crossing Violations
+1.3.5 - Railroad-highway Grade Crossing Violations